 “Voodoo accounting” is a slang term that describes a system through which profits for a company can be inflated.
 Unscrupulous and/or flat-out illegal methods of financial record-keeping are used to bolster a company’s bottom line, in large part, to make current investors happy and to attract new investors.

 Voodoo accounting may be used to hide a company’s losses or, in some other way, provide a misrepresentation of a company’s actual financial status.
 The term is a reference to the magical practice of voodoo.
 With voodoo accounting, money and/or money issues are magically made to appear or disappear.

 Voodoo accounting first garnered true, critical attention and focus when the nefarious accounting tactics of companies such as Enron came to light in the early 2000s.

-- Voodoo accounting is the use of inaccurate accounting techniques to bolster a company’s bottom line.
+- Voodoo accounting is the misuse of accounting techniques to bolster a company’s bottom line.

-- Voodoo accounting manipulates how investors view a company, potentially leading them to believe they will reap better returns on their investment; such a false perception of a company may also lead new investors to dump substantial funds into a company.
+- Voodoo accounting manipulates how investors view a company, potentially misleading them to believe they will reap better returns on their investment; such a false perception of a company may also lead new investors to buy into a company.

 - The Sarbanes-Oxley Act of 2002 required companies to be more transparent with their accounting tactics.

 To get a better sense of how voodoo accounting works, let us look at an example.